AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 The complete data for each experiment can be found [here](https://docs.google.com/spreadsheets/d/1Qdzn8rtu0ubeyHFeoxpHNJPTBkcbFvO21DLpOUB-Flc/edit?usp=sharing).

 ### Adsorption Model
 The results of the experiments were plotted to generate an adsorption model.
+Adsorption is the process of molecules or ions adhering to a solid surface.

 The amount of fluoride adsorbed by the PACl was calculated by the following equation: